The combined Bachelor's/Master's Degree program offers four options:

-- Mathematical Sciences (BA) / Pure Mathematics (MS)
+- Mathematical Sciences (BA/BS) / Pure Mathematics (MS)

-Students apply to this program in spring of their junior year; interested students should meet with the Graduate Program Director.
+Students apply to one of these programs in spring of their junior year; interested students should meet with the Graduate Program Director.
 Students accepted into this program take a maximum of twelve graduate credit hours as three courses in their senior year; these graduate courses apply toward both undergraduate and graduate Mathematical Sciences requirements.

-Mathematical Sciences (BA) / Secondary Education Mathematical Sciences (MEd)
+Mathematical Sciences (BA) / Secondary Education Mathematics (MEd)

 This combined degree program of the College of Science and Health and the College of Education was collaboratively developed, and is governed and taught by faculty from these units.

-Students may apply to the Program during the spring of their junior year.
+Students may apply to the program during the spring of their junior year.
 They must enroll in the Junior Year Experiential Learning course, TCH 320, and meet other application criteria; these include completion of at least 16 quarter credit hours at DePaul and a 3.0 GPA.
-During their senior year, students are required to complete a Program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees:
+During their senior year, students are required to complete a program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees: